lesliejpatino/First-Portfolio/README.md

 # Homework 2 - My First Portfolio

 SUMMARY:
-The clients wants their site refactored to simplify the HTML code and to include accessibility features such as alt attributes for images.
+This webpage was created to showcase my current skills and knowledge of HTML and CSS, as well as a portfolio of my deployed work.

 ![FEATURES EXAMPLE](./assets/images/deployed-site)
 ![FEATURES GIF EXAMPLE](./assets/images/increased-font)